Understanding Binge Drinking

 Binge Drinking Prevention

-Making a plan, and setting goals for yourself is also an important part of binge drinking prevention.
-Drinking with people you trust, and can be accountable to is another way to keep your drinking under control if you choose to drink.
+Making a plan, and setting goals for yourself is also an important part of preventing excessive drinking.
+Drinking with trusted people helps control your drinking if you decide to drink.

 Binge drinking leads to an alcohol use disorder in 10% of people in the U.S. Sometimes binge drinking in itself is a problem for someone, too.
 Because binge drinking is grouped in with having an AUD, there are plenty of treatment options if you feel you are losing control of your drinking.